Battle of White Horse Hill

-Baekma-goji or White Horse was the crest of a 395 m forested hill mass that extended in a northwest-to-southeast direction for about 2 mi, part of the area controlled by the U.S. IX Corps, and considered an important outpost hill with a good command over the Yokkok-chon Valley, dominating the western approaches to Cheorwon.
+White Horse Hill was the crest of a 395 m forested hill mass that extended in a northwest-to-southeast direction for about 2 mi, part of the area controlled by the U.S. IX Corps, and considered an important outpost hill with a good command over the Yokkok-chon Valley, dominating the western approaches to Cheorwon.
 Loss of the hill would force IX Corps to withdraw to the high ground south of the Yokkok-chon in the Cheorwon area, denying the IX Corps use of the Cheorwon road net and would open up the entire Cheorwon area to enemy attack and penetration.

-During ten days of battle, the hill would change hands 24 times after repeated attacks and counterattacks for its possession.
-Afterwards, Baengma-goji looked like a threadbare white horse, thence its name of Baengma, meaning a white horse.

 Background

-On October 3, 1952, a defecting lieutenant from the Chinese People's Volunteer Army (PVA) 340th Regiment, 114th Division under interrogation revealed that an attack on White Horse was imminent.
+On October 3, 1952, a defecting lieutenant from the Chinese People's Volunteer Army (PVA) 340th Regiment, 114th Division under interrogation revealed that an attack on White Horse Hill was imminent.

 Being corroborated by other intelligence, IX Corps reinforced the ROK 9th Infantry Division with 22 tanks from the 53rd Tank Squadron and the U.S. 73rd Tank Battalion's C Company, artillery, rocket launchers, and antiaircraft weapons to be used in a ground role.
-9th Division commander Major General Kim Jong Oh stationed the 30th Regiment under Regimental Commander Im Ik-sun in charge of the left flank and the 29th Regiment under Commander Kim Bongcheol in charge of the right flank on the threatened hill and held the 28th Regiment under Commander Lee Ju-il in reserve.
-On the flanks of White Horse he positioned the tanks and antiaircraft guns to cover the valley approaches.
+9th Division commander Major General Kim Jong-oh stationed the 30th Regiment under Regimental Commander Im Ik-sun in charge of the left flank and the 29th Regiment under Commander Kim Bongcheol in charge of the right flank on the threatened hill and held the 28th Regiment under Commander Lee Ju-il in reserve.
+On the flanks of White Horse Hill he positioned the tanks and antiaircraft guns to cover the valley approaches.
 Searchlights and flares were distributed to provide illumination at night, and a flare plane was made available to supply additional light on call during the hours of darkness.
-From the Fifth Air Force came extra air strikes against enemy artillery positions adjacent to White Horse.
+From the Fifth Air Force came extra air strikes against enemy artillery positions adjacent to White Horse Hill.